vnovick/ar-workshop/Readme.md

+## Step1 - Understanding AR

+In this section you will put to test various AR capabilities

+- Create 3 boxes and position them in pyramid in front of the viewer

+- Create 3 different materials with different lighting models

+- Use ARPlaneSelector and Portal to create walkable portal

+- Create surface plane and add physics to these boxes

+- Add Scaling and Rotation capabilities

-## Step1 - Integrating Viro into existing React Native app
+## Step2 - Integrating Viro into existing React Native app

 - Install latest **ViroMedia** app from AppStore or PlayStore